juliafrandall/Calorie-Calculator/README.md

 2. node server.js : to start the server

-3. webpack -w : to get the bundle file in the dist directory started.
+3. webpack -w : to get the bundle file in the dist directory started

+4. port 8000